If you’re reading this, you probably regularly think or say ‘I hate my job’.

 1. Figure out what you want to do next

 Think about what you want from your next job.
-Once you have a good idea of your goals, it’s time to start looking for new opportunities.
+Once you have a good idea of your goals, start looking for new opportunities.
 When you find jobs you want, take some time to learn:

-- how to make a CV that targets a specific job
+- how to make a standout CV that targets a specific job

-- how to write a cover letter to go along with each CV you send
+- how to make a cover letter to go along with each CV you send

 2. Land your next job first (if possible)

 Ideally, you’ll be able to get hired at your next company before quitting your current job.
-We don’t recommend taking the risk of leaving your source of income until you have a new one ready — unless you have enough money saved up to get you through a long job search.
+We don’t recommend leaving your main source of income until you have a new one ready — unless you have enough money saved up to get you through a long job search.

 3. Resign in a professional manner